pmeth/PaymentSuiteDocs/available_platforms.rst

 Router
 ~~~~~~

-GoogleWalletBundle allows developer to specify the route of controller where google wallet callback is processed.
+GoogleWalletBundle allows developer to specify the route of controller where Google Wallet callback is processed.
 By default, this value is ``/payment/googlewallet/callback`` but this value can be changed in configuration file.
 Anyway GoogleWalletBundle's routes must be parsed by the framework, so these lines must be included into ``routing.yml`` file.